mapachurro/snapsdocs/snaps-getting-started-v1.md

 * install [@metamask/snaps-cli](https://npmjs.com/package/@metamask/snaps-cli) package locally: `yarn add snaps-cli`
 * run `yarn mm-snap serve`

-You should now have two terminal windows open, one running Flask, and the other one serving the Hello Snap.
+Your terminal window should now be serving the example Snap locally.
 Time to see the functionality in action!

 ### Interacting with the snap

-Open up a browser window, and navigate to `http://localhost:8080`.
+If you're serving the snap locally, open up a browser window, and navigate to `http://localhost:8080`.

 You should see a simple message, explaining the functionality of the snap, and two buttons.
 Start by clicking the `Connect` button; your Flask extension should pop up, and require you to click through two notifications.